diging/tethne/doc/api/_sources/install.txt

 A demonstration graphical user interface was created for teaching purposes only.
 This is not intended for extensive use.
 It provides a very basic interface to the Tethne command-line workflow.

+TethneGUI comes bundled with most of the things that it needs to run.
+On **Windows** systems, however, you will need to install NumPy independently.
+See :ref:`numpy`\, above.

 You can find the most recent build of the TethneGUI on the `Neotoma phenax SourceForge repository <http://sourceforge.net/projects/neotomaphenax/?source=directory>`_.